webix-hub/docs/data/desktop/editing.md

 { id:"assigned", editor:"multiselect", optionslist:true, options:[...]}
 ~~~

-The **optionlist** property is defined for the editable element (here:column) so that it can parse multiple values from the editor into a single cell value.

 {{sample 60_pro/01_datatable/08_editor_multiselect.html}}

+- The **optionlist** property is defined for the editable element (here:column) so that it can parse multiple values from the editor into a single cell value.
-The options can be defined by either a simple or an associative array as well as by url.
+- The options can be defined by either a simple or an associative array as well as by url.
 [Look here for details](#options).
+- The editor is subject to [extensive customization](#advancedconfigurationofselecteditors).

 ###Checkbox {#checkbox}